mlr-org/mlr3book/README.md

 When (non-trivial) changes and corrections are made to chapters that are are included in the first published edition of this book, these changes should be documented in the *Errata* appendix.
 When adding new chapters to the book not present in the published version, these should be marked as *Online Only* in their title.
-For such newly added chapters that are in early stages and have not been rigorously edited and reviewed,, these should be additionally marked as being a *Draft*.
+For such newly added chapters that are in early stages and have not been rigorously edited and reviewed, these should be additionally marked as being a *Draft*.

 * If you add a new package dependency to the book, please follow the following steps to update the lockfile:
   * Start an R session in the `book/` directory